 Being active on Instagram serves no purpose if your customers aren’t there with you.
 Ensure your account is easy for your customers to find.
 Ask customers to follow your account when they come in.
 Offer delivery?
 Use box toppers or add your Instagram handle to the box design.
 Have dine-in?
 Encourage customers to tag you in their posts by including your Instagram in your menu design.

 Just like you want to make your website Google-friendly, you need to ensure your profile is search-friendly within Instagram.
 Pick a username that matches your restaurant name.
 If your first pick is not available, add something to your name that makes sense, like your city.
-Your description should include keywords that you think your customers will search for, like your city and the type of restaurant.
+Your description should include keywords that you think your customers will search for, like your city and type of restaurant.

 Woodstock’s Pizza has one account for each of their locations in California.
 The account for their location in Chico, for example, is @woodstockschico, while their Davis location has the handle of @woodstocksdavis.
 If you type in their restaurant's name and the city you can find them immediately.